LESLIE: Jason in Iowa is dealing with some asbestos removal, a topic I’m very familiar with these days.

 But I know that it can be dangerous.
 And I’ve been told to put on a good HEPA-filter mask and wet the filters and such and you can take it off and wear gloves and be careful.
 But is that really the case?
 I mean do I have to legally hire a professional to come in and remove something like that?

-TOM: It’s definitely the smart thing to do, Jason.
+TOM: Preparing yourself for asbestos removal is definitely the smart thing to do, Jason.
 Because the problem with asbestos is it’s very, very fine.
 It’s finer than smoke.
 If you were to release asbestos particles and assuming there was no wind, it would take eight hours for them to hit the floor; that’s how fine they are.

 So what you are seeing is only part of the problem.
 What you’re physically seeing, those chunks, is only part of it.
 This is a situation where you really can’t do it yourself.

 LESLIE: Yeah.
-And the other part of the equation is the disposal.
+And the other part of the asbestos removal equation is the disposal.
 It’s like you can’t just take it and put it in a trash bag and stick it outside.

 LESLIE: I’m in the process of having asbestos shingles removed from my home, on the exterior.
 And they have to be not only properly taken down and packed up in a certain manner but they have to be completely driven off to another state and certified that they’ve been disposed of in a proper manner.
 Now, I’m sure with just the tape wrapping the piping, that’s not going to be the extreme case there but you do have to make sure that it’s disposed of properly.
 You don’t want to get in any trouble.